Home » Grammar » Grammar Games for the Classroom

 Engaging grammar games for review in the middle or high school ELA classroom

 Like many other skills, grammar concepts need to be reviewed.
-It’s okay to move on from a grammar unit when not everyone has mastered the skill if you know you will be spiraling back to that content regularly.
+It’s okay to move on from a grammar unit when not everyone has mastered the skill if you know you will be spiraling back to that content again.
 Teachers can review grammar throughout the year to solidify understanding, to build confidence, to scaffold learning, and to engage students.

 However, grammar review does not always have to necessitate worksheets.
 So.
 Let’s look at some grammar games to engage middle and high school students in productive review sessions.